Aoiichan/electron-desktop-timer/README.md

 You must have node.js installed on your local machine, and npm added in your path.<br>
 1. Clone the repo to your local drive <br>
 2. run `npm install` inside the repository root folder<br>
-3. Start the program with `npm start`
+3. Start the program with `npm start`.
+The batch file/shortcut is set to run this command.